Work with images

 Two ways to work with images in Microsoft Copilot (Accessible PDF)

-Image Creator from Designer is powered by an advanced version of the DALL-E model from our partners at OpenAI.
-It allows you to create an image simply by using words to describe the desired picture in over 100 languages.
+Image creation by Designer is powered by an advanced version of the DALL·E model from our partners at OpenAI.
+It creates an image simply by using words to describe the desired picture in over 100 languages.

-Using creative style in chat, ask Copilot to create a brand-new image with a prompt that begins with “create an image of” or “draw an image of.”
+Ask Copilot to create a brand-new image with a prompt that begins with "create an image of" or "draw an image of."
 Then, finish the prompt with an exact description.
-Image Creator works best with lots of description, so add details like adjectives, locations, or even artistic styles to help guide the output.
+Image creation works best with lots of description, so add details like adjectives, locations, and artistic styles to help guide the output.
 Also consider using point of view and lighting direction.

-Educators can use Image Creator to make images for class presentations, newsletters, quizzes, avatars, assignments, and more.
+Educators can use Copilot to make images for class presentations, newsletters, quizzes, avatars, assignments, and more.

 Tip

 Try one of the following sample prompts in Copilot or write one based on your needs or interests.
-Visit copilot.microsoft.com to begin, then add your prompt to a new topic.
+Visit copilot.cloud.microsoft to begin, then add your prompt to a new topic.

 Create a cartoon image of an apartment decorated in primary colors with a television, a couch, and a plant in one corner.